michael-ortiz/aws-on-call-notifier/README.md

 * [**DynamoDB**](https://aws.amazon.com/dynamodb/)

-  A non-relational database that stores User information and schedule data for on-call.
+  A non-relational database that will store the users and on-call schedule information.

 * [**SES**](https://aws.amazon.com/ses/)